Call Today! Free Immediate Response 818-781-1570

 Most people arrested by the Bakersfield Police Department or the Kern County Sheriff's Department are transported and booked at the “Central Receiving Facility” in Bakersfield, CA.

-Defendant's criminal cases are processed through the Kern County Superior Courthouse.
+The defendant's criminal cases are processed through the Kern County Superior Court:

 Any traffic violations are handled by the Metro Traffic Division, 3131 Arrow Street, Bakersfield, CA 93308